healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Boiling Time: 7m 34s

-For the common electric kettles (not gooseneck) like the Comfee, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-The product took 7 minutes and 34 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+For the common electric kettles (not gooseneck) like the Comfee, we see how long it takes to boil 1.5 liters of water—a good mid-capacity.
+This kettle took 7 minutes and 34 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).

+This result was acceptable for the kettle’s 1500 W of power, worthy of a 7.4/10 score.

 ### Energy Consumption